On resonances generated by conic diffraction: Introduction

+{Moreover, there is only a finite number of pairs $(C_{\Re},C_{\Im})$: one for each geodesic of length $L_0$.} \end{theorem}

-The constants $C_{\Re}$ and $C_{\Im}$ are geometrically meaningful: they are related to the imaginary and real parts respectively of the logarithm of the product of diffraction coefficients along a maximal length closed diffractive geodesic undergoing two diffractions.
-It also follows from this description that if the diffraction coefficient along this geodesic vanishes then, for any sequence of resonances
+The constants $C_{\Re}$ and $C_{\Im}$ are geometrically meaningful: they are related to the imaginary and real parts respectively of the logarithm of the product of diffraction coefficients along {the corresponding} maximal length closed diffractive geodesic undergoing two diffractions.
+It also follows from this description that if the diffraction coefficient along {every maximal} geodesic vanishes then, for any sequence of resonances

 \jwnew{The theorem applies via the method of images to the Dirichlet or Neumann problem on the exterior of one or more polygons in the plane, via a ``doubling'' in which two copies of the exterior domain are sewn together along their common edges to make a manifold with cone points---see e.g.\cite[Section 1]{Hillairet:2005}, \cite[Section 1]{BaWu:13}.
 As long as no three vertices are collinear, the collinearity assumption is satisfied; at most one geodesic connects two cone points; nontrapping is an open condition (and always satisfied for the exterior of a single convex polygon); and the longest path condition certainly holds if, say, no two pairs of vertices are the same distance apart.
 Our geometric hypotheses are thus generically satisfied in the polygonal case (once nontrapping is stipulated); we expect them to be generic in the more general nontrapping conic setting as well.}